-German buttercream is a lesser known style of buttercream that is made with a custard base that is beaten into butter.
-This style of buttercream is pale yellow in color, is very soft and fluffy, and slightly sweet.
+Creme mousseline, aka German buttercream, is a style of frosting and pastry filling that is made with a custard base that is beaten into butter.
+It is pale yellow in color, is very soft and fluffy, and slightly sweet.

 - Skill Level: Intermediate

 - Characteristics: Pale yellow in color due to using whole eggs, softer than meringue buttercreams or american buttercreams, does not hold up well in hot temperatures, lightly sweet in flavor, very silky smooth, tastes like a custard

 German buttercream, also known as creme mousseline, is a style of buttercream that starts with a thick custard base.
 Whole eggs are cooked with cornstarch and milk to create a rich custard.
 This custard is then cooled and beaten into butter.

 German buttercream is by far my favorite flavor of buttercream.
 It is slightly rich in flavor and has the perfect texture and level of sweetness.